MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-managed-vnet-online-endpoint-limitations.md

 ms.author: mopeakande
 ---

 - The `v1_legacy_mode` flag must be set to `false` to turn off v1 legacy mode on your Azure Machine Learning workspace.
 If this setting is turned on, you can't create a managed online endpoint.
-For more information, see [Network isolation with v2 API](../how-to-configure-network-isolation-with-v2.md).
+For more information, see [Network isolation change with our new API platform on Azure Resource Manager](../how-to-configure-network-isolation-with-v2.md).

 - If your Azure Machine Learning workspace has a private endpoint that was created before May 24, 2022, you must re-create that private endpoint before you configure your online endpoints to use private endpoints.
-For more information about creating a private endpoint for your workspace, see [How to configure a private endpoint for Azure Machine Learning workspace](../how-to-configure-private-link.md).
+For more information about creating a private endpoint for your workspace, see [Configure a private endpoint for an Azure Machine Learning workspace](../how-to-configure-private-link.md).

   > [!TIP]
   > To see the creation date of a workspace, you can check the workspace properties.